• Skip to primary navigation

 Why is this stir fry so delicious?

 There are many reasons why this chicken stir fry has become a staple in our kitchen.
-My husband was like, "Really, Mon?
+My daughter was like, "Really?
 Another stir fry?"
-And as soon as the fork hit his lips, he shut right up.
+And as soon as the fork hit her lips, she shut right up.

 Other than that though,